-The government is also developing a programme on carbon/forest monitoring together with the UNEP-WCMC's Carbon, Biodiversity & Ecosystem Services programme.
+The government has also developed a programme on carbon/forest monitoring together with the UNEP-WCMC's Carbon, Biodiversity & Ecosystem Services programme.
 This programme aims to support countries to address co-benefits in planning and implementing climate change mitigation measures, including REDD+.
-Under this, a capacity assessment was carried out in Nigeria.
+Under this, a capacity assessment was carried out in Nigeria and the Preliminary results of the study on carbon, biodiversity & ecosystem services : exploring co-benefits in Nigeria was published in 2010 .
 Next steps in Nigeria will include two components: an assessment of capacity for GIS and follow-up training.